utshomax/postman-docs/src/pages/docs/developer/postman-api/authentication.md

 You can store your API key in a [variable](/docs/sending-requests/variables/).
 If you name it `postman_api_key`, the Postman API collection will use it automatically.

-## Generate a Collection Access Key
+## Generate a collection access key

-With a Collection Access Key, you can securely grant other users read-only access to a single collection.
-Your [API Keys page](https://go.postman.co/settings/me/api-keys) has a list of all the keys you have generated, and includes information about which collection the key belongs to and when it was generated.
+With a collection access key you can securely grant other users read-only access to a single collection.
+Your [API Keys page](https://go.postman.co/settings/me/api-keys) displays all of your generated keys and includes information about which collection the key belongs to and when it was generated.

+> If you have the Admin role in a collection's workspace, this page also displays the collection access keys created by other users.

-You will generate a new Collection Access Key every time you share a collection using the Postman API.
+You will generate a new collection access key every time you share a collection using the Postman API.
 To learn more, see [Sharing using the Postman API](/docs/collaborating-in-postman/sharing/#sharing-using-the-postman-api).

-To revoke a Collection Access Key, select **Delete**.
+To revoke a collection access key, select **Delete**.

 <img alt="Deleting collection access keys" src="https://assets.postman.com/postman-docs/v10/collection-access-keys-v10.15.jpg"/>